 Alla Tkachuk FRSA explores the power of creativity in business to bring change and argues that there is no innovation without creativity.

-The essence of creativity in business is to bring change, whether radical or gradual.Radical innovations, those that transform the way we live, lead to a long-term competitive edge; graduate modifications drive short-term sales.
-Companies should choose innovation that suits them best.
-If a company is on a tight budget, a gradual approach is more fitting, although radical change can be the way to go when resources are short.
-If a company needs to solve a reoccurring problem, a radical approach ought to be considered.
-If the problem surfaces late in a project, a smaller modification might be more productive.
-Not all change is innovation though; change for the sake of change should be avoided.
+The essence of creativity in business is to bring change whether it is radical or incremental.Radical innovations − those that transform the way we live and work − lead to a long-term competitive edge.
+Gradual modifications drive short-term sales.
+Companies should target the innovation strategy that suits them best.
+If a company is on a tight budget, or a problem surfaces late in project, a moderate approach is more fitting.
+If a company needs to solve a reoccurring problem, a more radical approach should be considered.
+Not all changes are innovation, however.
+Change for the sake of change should be avoided

 Drivers of innovation